teron131/better-youtube-caption/README.md

 2. Click the extension icon
 3. Click **Generate Summary**
 4. Wait for processing (transcript fetching + AI summarization)
-5. Summary appears in popup (no reload needed)
+5. Summary appears in side panel (no reload needed)

 ### Toggle Display
 - Use the **Show subtitles on video** toggle to show/hide captions